Ren4lk/tg_mailing_bot/README.md

 * Subscription Management: Users can subscribe to receive broadcast messages.
 * Admin Commands: Only designated administrators can send broadcast messages.
 * Command Help: Users can view available commands and their descriptions.
+* User Count: Admins can view the number of subscribed users.
+* Message Log: Admins can view all previously sent messages.
+* Error Notifications: Admins receive notifications if something goes wrong.

 ### Prerequisites
 * Docker